-If you have been charged with a crime and there is what appears to be irrefutable video evidence, it is important to contact a skilled defense lawyer at Stechschulte Nell, as there are possible ways to have security video be thrown out of evidence to help you have the best outcome at trial.
+If you have been charged with a crime in Hillsborough County, Florida and there is what appears to be irrefutable video evidence, it is important to contact a skilled defense lawyer at Stechschulte Nell, as there are possible ways to have security video be thrown out of evidence to help you have the best outcome at trial.

 Common Ways Video Evidence May be Deemed Inadmissible

 In your defense, we may use 3 common ways to have the Judge decide that the video evidence shouldn’t be presented at trial or that it could be used to help your defense:

 It Was Improperly Obtained

 Surveillance camera footage, like any other evidence, must be properly obtained by law enforcement for it to be admissible—or allowed—in a Florida court.

 If it is not properly obtained, all evidence, and any discoveries that the evidence may lead to, can be thrown out.
 You may have heard ‘the fruit of a poisonous tree’.

 But how does the police properly obtain the surveillance camera footage?
 The police need a warrant.